shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 He must surmount these propositions; then he sees the world rightly.

 # 7 Whereof one cannot speak, thereof one must be silent.

-# Footnotes

-[1]: The decimal figures as numbers of the separate propositions indicate the logical importance of the propositions, the emphasis laid upon them in my exposition.
-The propositions $n.1$, $n.2$, $n.3$, etc., are comments on proposition No. $n$; the propositions $n.m1$, $n.m2$, etc., are comments on the proposition No. $n.m$; and so on.